Joe-Collins-1986/travel-app/README.md

    <br>

    #### Map Country Selection
-   From the map on the planner page the user can navigate to a country info page relating that that country.
+   From the map on the planner page the user can navigate to a country info page relating to that country.
 From here the user will be able to access a number of other application features which will be detailed below.
 One of these features will enable the user to mark the country to visited or wish list.
 Having done this the map will be updated to reflect the wish list and visited countries in different colours.

    ![Country Selection Map](readme-assets/features/planner/map.png)
    <br>